-A mattress’s materials may be just as influential in determining its price point.
+A mattress’ materials may be just as influential in determining its price-point.
 High-quality and technologically-advanced materials usually cost the manufacturers more to use, so customers can also expect to pay more.
-That investment could pay off since high-quality materials tend to be more durable and technologically-advanced components often improve a mattress’s performance.
+That investment could pay off, since high-quality materials tend to be more durable and technologically-advanced components often improve a mattress’ performance.

 |Purple Mattress||Purple Hybrid||Purple Hybrid Premier|

 For innerspring and hybrid models geared toward adults, the Saatva Classic carries the lowest price-point between either brand.
 The Purple Hybrid and Saatva Latex Hybrid have price-points that are on par with the average hybrid model, making them solid mid-range picks.
-The Saatva HD and Purple Hybrid Premier models all carry sticker prices that are above-average compared to other hybrid models.
+The Saatva HD and Purple Hybrid Premier models are priced above-average compared to other hybrid models.